 Research suggests that wheatgrass can boost your metabolism and help you lose weight.
 A wheatgrass is an excellent option for individuals who want to watch their weight as it has no fat and is low in calories.

 Since wheatgrass is a nutrient-dense food, it helps you feel fuller faster and for more extended periods.
 This can help to reduce cravings.

 One of the most commonly known uses of wheatgrass is lowering cholesterol levels.
 Cholesterol levels are lowered when you lose weight.
 This also reduces the risk of you developing heart disease.

 Wheatgrass helps your immune system to function optimally.
 This means that it helps ward off infection and disease.
 Plus, you’ll feel much better when your immunity is performing at optimal levels.
 If you do get some type of illness, having a robust immune system can help you recover more quickly.

 You may notice an increase in energy levels due to the nourishment you receive.
 Once your body has cleared out harmful toxins, your energy can be directed to performing daily tasks and exercising.
 You’ll feel rejuvenated and refreshed.

 The consumption of wheatgrass can lower blood pressure.
-The chlorophyll molecule is similar to haemoglobin and increases blood cell count.
-This helps to normalise blood pressure.
+The chlorophyll molecule is similar to hemoglobin and increases blood cell count.
+This helps to normalize blood pressure.
 It’s also thought to purify the blood and improve blood circulation.

 Since wheatgrass has compounds that function similarly to insulin, wheatgrass can improve blood sugar levels in people with diabetes.
 It lowers the glycemic index of foods, which has a positive effect on blood sugar levels.